 There is a certain lingo used in the sportswear and fashion trade that once understood, makes perfect sense but until you know what each of these terms means, can sound like another language altogether.

-1. Bulk – the final “Bulk” production order.
+1. Bulk – The final “Bulk” production order.

-2. CMT (Cut, Make &Trim) – cutting the fabric, sewing it together and adding any specified trims that could include zips, badges, labels or buttons.
+2. CMT (Cut, Make &Trim) – Cutting the fabric, sewing it together and adding any specified trims that could include zips, badges, labels or buttons.

 3. Embellishments – Prints, embroideries, appliques, branding and logos.

 4. FOB (Free On Board) – The cost of the finished product delivered to the port nearest to the factory.
-This cost excludes shipping, taxes, duty and insurance
+This cost excludes shipping, taxes, duty and insurance.

-5. Flat-lock Stitching – type of stitching that is flat on both sides of the seam using up to 5 multiple treads.
+5. Flat-lock Stitching – A type of stitching that is flat on both sides of the seam using up to 5 multiple treads.
 It is incredibly strong, stretches and because it is flat it doesn’t irritate the skin and is usually used in activewear and underwear.

-6. Grading – the difference in measurements between garment sizes.
+6. Grading – The difference in measurements between garment sizes.
 This involves increasing and decreasing different parts of the garment to create additional sizes based on the approved sample size.

 9. Pantone – International colour matching system that uses numbered codes to identify different colours.
 This code is the same worldwide so when you specify RED 032, a factory in China, Portugal, London or Vietnam understand the exact shade you require.